-The term legislation applies to acts of parliament as well as subordinate or delegated legislation made under acts of parliament.
-Members of parliament are known as legislators and they are the people who make laws.
-Collectively, legislators, whether they belong to ruling party or opposition, constitute a legislature which is the body that makes and passes laws.
+An Act is a piece of legislation that is more specific and applies to particular circumstances and specific people.
+The term legislation applies to Acts of parliament as well as subordinate or delegated legislation made under Acts of parliament.
+Members of parliament are known as legislators, and they are the people who make laws.
+Collectively, legislators, whether they belong to ruling party or opposition, constitute a legislature, which is the body that makes and passes laws.

 On the other hand, regulations are subordinate legislation that are found associated with most of the Acts.
-Acts contain a section at the end that provides general regulations regarding the application of the act in different situations.
+Acts contain a section at the end that provides general regulations regarding the application of the Act in different situations.
 Regulations provide a lot more detail about a statute or Act.
 Regulations comply with the conditions set out under the Act.
 They are consistent with the purpose and intent of the principal Act.
-Regulations are based upon the Act and they make it easier for people to follow an Act.
+Regulations are based upon the Act, and they make it easier for people to follow an Act.

 For example, if you take the DUI Act, how it is put into action, what situations it specifically means, the punishments that can be given are all detailed under regulations of that Act.

 When it comes to the European Union, regulation is a legal act of the Union.
 It is a law that becomes valid to be enforced in all the member states of the European Union at the same time.